pygmystack/pygmy-legacy/docs/installation.md

 ## Prerequisites
 Make sure you have the following dependencies installed:

-* Docker, see [the official guides](https://docs.docker.com/engine/installation/) how to do that
+* Docker, see [the official guides](https://docs.docker.com/engine/installation/) on how to install docker on your system.
 * Ruby, see [the official guides ](https://www.ruby-lang.org/en/documentation/installation/)

 ## Installation